 Join us over Zoom for this real-time, virtual event.

-This workshop will take place in live Zoom sessions.
+This conference will take place in live Zoom sessions.

 Friday, November 13: 7-8:30pm

 Due to the sensitive nature of these discussions and because each builds on the next, we strongly encourage registrants to be able to attend all three sessions.

 - 10% off if you are a Sunbridge program alum OR for schools sending two or more registrants

 - 50% off for current Sunbridge program students

 Discount codes for Sunbridge program alumni and students will appear on your registration form once you identify yourself.
 Discounts for sending schools are in the form of rebates that will be issued after the conference takes place.
 Only one discount may be applied.

 If you would like to be added to a wait list for November 13-14, should a space open up, please do so HERE.